Gourdaha Halt railway station

 Gourdaha Halt railway station is a Kolkata Suburban Railway Station on the Canning Branch line.
 It is under the jurisdiction of the Sealdah railway division in the Eastern Railway zone of the Indian Railways.
 It serves the local area of Gaur Daha in South 24 Parganas district in the Indian state of West Bengal.

 History

 In 1862, the Eastern Bengal Railway constructed a -wide broad-gauge railway from to via Gourdaha Halt.

 Tourist spot

 Gourdaha Maa Kali Temple is a temple in Gourdaha, Canning.
 It is close to Gourdaha Railway Station beside a holy pond.
-Though it doesn't has any amenities like that of a tourist spot.
+Though it doesn't have any amenities like that of a tourist spot.
 You can sit there and enjoy the serenity.
 It is very "Jagroto".
 Lots of ill peoples visit Tuesday and Saturday at noon to seek blessings from the Goddess.

 Electrification

 Electrification from to including Gourdaha Halt was completed with 25 kV AC overhead system in 1965–66.